-An graphical overview of Method III for $K\!=\!4$ and $\nu\!=\!1$ is illustrated in Figure \ref{fig:Method3}.
-Note that for any band shaped matrix $\vec{G}$ with memory length $\nu$, the interference cancelation matrix $(\vec{I}\!+\!\vec{G})\tilde{\vec{C}}$ is zero along the main diagonal.
-Therefore in GMI sense, Method III will not outperform Method II.b.
-But the GMI of Method III may outperform the GMI of Method II.c, as it can be verified that a type (c) $\vec{R}$ has zeros at the positions where $(\vec{I}\!+\!\vec{G})\hat{\vec{C}}$ is zero, therefore Method II.c has less degrees of freedom (DoFs) for designing $\vec{R}$ than Method III.
+An graphical overview of Method III for $K\!=\!4$ and $\nu\!=\!1$ is illustrated in Fig.\,\ref{p1fig4}.
+For any $\vec{G}$ with memory size $\nu$, the IC matrix $(\vec{I}\!+\!\vec{G})\tilde{\vec{C}}$ is zero along the main diagonal, which guarantees that the extrinsic information will not be used for current symbols in the IC process.
+In GMI sense, Method III will not outperform Method II with a shape (b) $\vec{R}$, but it may outperform the GMI of Method II with a shape (c) $\vec{R}$, as it can be verified that a shape (c) $\vec{R}$ has zeros at the positions where $(\vec{I}\!+\!\vec{G})\hat{\vec{C}}$ are also zeros.